Kyle Isbel Player Props: Royals vs. Rays

 Kyle Isbel At The Plate

-- In 37 games played this year, he has hit a homer in only two of them.
+- In 39 games played this year, he has homered in only two of them.

-- Isbel has driven in a run in 10 games this season (27.0%), including one multiple-RBI game.
+- In 10 games this season, Isbel has picked up an RBI, with more than one RBI once.

-- In 29.7% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (8.1%).
+- He has scored in 28.2% of his games this year, with two or more runs scored in 7.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.